 Just like the end of the movie credits there’s often bonus footage … well here we have a bonus product for you - the SAFE Browser proof of concept for these new shiny APIs that form the basis of the CLI.
 You can download the SAFE Browser over here for Windows, macOS and Linux.
 And it’s worth noting, this does not work with the alpha-2 network, nor does it feature a baked in authenticator page at the moment.

-Note: The latest version of the SAFE CLI is not compatible with the latest version of the SAFE Browser at the moment so for now you’ll need to use SAFE CLI v0.6.0 (follow the instructions here to start the Authenticator daemon but make sure to install safe-authd v0.0.1).
+Note: The latest version of the SAFE CLI is not compatible with the latest version of the SAFE Browser at the moment.
+We recommend using SAFE Browser v0.16.0-alpha for now.

 Feedback and support